Organica-Ai-Solutions/NIS_Protocol/docs/NIS_Protocol_V3_Technical_Whitepaper.md

 ### 1.1 Background

-The development of Artificial General Intelligence (AGI) represents one of the most significant challenges in computer science and artificial intelligence research.
-Unlike narrow AI systems designed for specific tasks, AGI requires the ability to understand, learn, and apply intelligence across diverse domains with human-level performance and adaptability.
+The development of general artificial intelligence represents one of the most significant challenges in computer science and artificial intelligence research.
+Unlike narrow AI systems designed for specific tasks, general intelligence requires the ability to understand, learn, and apply intelligence across diverse domains with human-level performance and adaptability.

-This paper presents the Neural Intelligence Synthesis (NIS) Protocol v3, a comprehensive multi-agent architecture that implements foundational AGI capabilities through three core systems:
+This paper presents the Neural Intelligence Synthesis (NIS) Protocol v3, a comprehensive agent coordination architecture that implements foundational intelligence capabilities through three core systems:

 1. **Goal Adaptation System** - Autonomous goal generation and strategic evolution
 2. **Domain Generalization Engine** - Cross-domain knowledge transfer and rapid adaptation